|

 TIAA Pros

-- The minimum investment amount for (NTF) mutual funds can be as low as $500.
+- Low entry point for investments, with non-transaction fee (NTF) mutual funds starting as low as $500.

 TIAA Cons